genomehubs/goat-ui/static/projects/ygg.md

 **GoaT Search Term:** YGG

 ::grid[**Yggdrasil** is a Danish based initiative to generate and publicly release high quality genome sequences of relevance to the Danish, Greenlandic and Faroese research communities.
-For more information access Yggdrasil’s official project portal at **TBD** or reach the contact info below.]{item xs=8}
+For more information access Yggdrasil’s official [project portal](http://yggdrasil-genome.dk) or reach the contact info below.]{item xs=8}

 **Bioproject ID** PRJNA955268